geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 **Notes**

 #.
 The projection for the tiles is **LV95** (EPSG:2056).
 Other projection are supported, see further down.
 #.
-The tiles are generated on-the-fly and stored in a cache (many hundreds requests per second)
+The tiles are generated on-the-fly and stored in a cache (hundreds of requests per second)
 #.
 The zoom level 24 (resolution 1.5m) has been generated, but is not currently used in the API.
 #.
 The zoom levels 27 and 28 (resolution 0.25m and 0.1m) are only available for a few layers,
    e.g. swissimage or cadastral web map.
 For the others layers it is only a client zoom (tiles are stretched).